Home » Symptoms » Dog Symptoms A-Z » Red or brown urine (hemoglobinuria)

-Hemoglobinuria is the excretion of hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. in a dog’s urine, causing the urine to take on a reddish or brownish color.
-This change can indicate a number of health problems, ranging from harmless to serious.
+Hemoglobinuria is the excretion of hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. in a dog’s urine, which causes the urine to take on a reddish or brownish color.
+This change can indicate a range of health problems, from harmless to severe.

 Can Occur with the Following Diseases: